terrier-org/terrier-core/doc/quickstart_experiments.md

 Download Terrier
 ----------------

-Terrier can be downloaded from the following location:[Terrier Home](http://terrier.org/).
-The site offers pre-compiled releases of the newest and previous Unix and Windows versions of Terrier.
+Terrier can be obtained from its [download page](http://terrier.org/download/).
+The site offers pre-compiled releases of the newest and previous Max/Linux/Unix (.tar.gz) and Windows (.zip) downloads of Terrier.

 Step by Step Unix Installation
 ------------------------------

 After having downloaded Terrier, copy the file to the directory where you want to install Terrier.
 Navigate to this directory and execute the following command to decompress the distribution:

-    tar -zxvf terrier-project-5.0-bin.tar.gz
+    tar -zxvf terrier-project-5.1-bin.tar.gz

 This will result in the creation of a terrier directory in your current directory.
 Next we will have to make sure that you have the correct Java version available on the system.
 Type: